RICHARDSON SPORTS, INC.

 HOURS OF WORK

 Employers shall not require workers to work more than the regular and overtime hours allowed by the law of the country where the workers are employed.
 The regular work week shall not exceed 48 hours.
 Employers shall allow workers at least 24 consecutive hours of rest in every seven-day period.
-All overtime work shall be consensual and employers shall not request overtime on a regular basis.
+All overtime work shall be consensual and employers shall not request overtime on a regular basis and shall compensate all overtime work at a premium rate.
 Other than in exceptional circumstances, the sum of regular and overtime hours in a week shall not exceed 60 hours.

 Every worker has a right to compensation for a regular work week that is sufficient to meet the worker’s basic needs and provide some discretionary income.
 Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.